Stock Profit Calculator

 Do commissions really matter?

 Yes, especially for small trades.
 A $10 commission on a $1,000 trade is 1% of your capital—you need an 11% gain just to break even.
 With zero-commission brokers (Robinhood, Fidelity, Schwab), this is less of an issue.
 But other fees (SEC fees, spread costs) still apply and can eat into profits.
+Our Stock Calculator makes this easy.

 How do I calculate capital gains for taxes?

 Capital Gain = Sale Price - Purchase Price (per share) × Number of Shares.
 This is your taxable amount.
 Short-term gains (held ≤1 year) are taxed as ordinary income.
 Long-term gains (>1 year) are taxed at preferential rates (0%, 15%, or 20%).
 Fees reduce your taxable gain.
+Use the Stock Calculator above to verify.

 📚 References